 You can view a copy of your current or past tax bill by visiting our payment portal at InvoiceCloud.com/LebNH and clicking on "Real Estate Taxes".
 To obtain payment information, or if you need assistance in finding your bill, please contact the Tax Collector's office at 603-448-1720.

 Accepted payment methods are:

-Payment fee for online credit card payment is 2.95% of the total bill amount paid (credit cards accepted: Discover, Amex, Mastercard, Visa).
-There is no payment fee for paying by echeck.
+The payment fee for online credit card payment is 2.95% of the total bill amount paid (credit cards accepted: Discover, Amex, Mastercard, Visa).
+There is no payment fee for paying by e-check.
 FOR FLEX-PAY OPTION ONLY: There is a 40 cent transaction fee charged for each payment set up through the Flex-Pay option.